johnpark144/johnpark144/README.md

 ✔️ Github : johnpark144
 ```
-I am the entry developer who love to learn with passion !
+I am the entry developer who love to learn with passion!
 challenge spirit! creative spirit! those are what I have

 ```